-Back in April I took a big career leap and left my steady desk job for the thrill of joining a start-up – where I still have a desk and a steady paycheck, but you know what I mean.
+Back in April of 2014, I took a big career leap and left my steady desk job for the thrill of joining a start-up – where I still have a desk and a steady paycheck, but you know what I mean.
 I left behind one important thing when I started my new gig — my retirement fund.
 I needed to rollover a 401(k) before I felt I’d completely moved on.
 Fortunately, my new employers offered a matched on a new 401(k).
 Unfortunately, my only option was a Traditional 401(k), so I couldn’t easily roll over my current Roth 401(k).

 Why, you ask?
 Because Uncle Sam and the IRS say so.

-A Traditional 401(k) is a pre-tax account, so it lowers my taxable income (yay!) but it also means I’ll have to pay taxes on that money once I start making withdraws in retirement (boo…).
+A Traditional 401(k) is a pre-tax account, so it lowers my taxable income (yay!) but it also means I’ll have to pay taxes on that money once I start withdrawing in retirement (boo…).
 A Roth 401(k) means my contributions were taxed before going into my investments.
 My income doesn’t get a tax break now, but I can take money out in retirement without Uncle Sam’s grubby fingers all over my fat stacks.

 So, I had to make a decision about what to do with my original 401(k).